 Tutors are experts in their fields and some work in an NHS setting.
 They will enable you to engage seriously with making the link between theory and practice, as well as deepening your self-reflection in what is often a very challenging area.

 In addition to lectures and tutorials, teaching includes discussion, seminars, workshops, visits and use of IT.
-You're expected to bring your own work experiences into the discussions and to learn to place your work into an educational context

 For most modules on the programme, assessment consists of a combination of oral presentations, fieldwork reports and essays.
 There are no formal exams.